uzyn/passcay/README.md

 </details>

-## Demo
+## Docs

-Reference implementations for integrating passcay into your application:
+Reference implementations for integrating Passcay into your application:

-- `demo/register.md` - Registration flow with challenge generation
+- `docs/register.md` - Registration flow with challenge generation
-- `demo/login.md` - Authentication flow with verification
+- `docs/login.md` - Authentication flow with verification

 ## See also